dwiana161/petstore-apitests/README.md

 - [npm]
 - [Newman]

-Second, open the folder in VSCode
+Second, open the folder in VSCode.
+Third, Make sure to add the rabbit.jpeg image file to your local project folder before running any tests.
+And Copy the full image path of the file.

 Install Newman globally:
 ```